losewinner/LLVM/clang-tools-extra/docs/clang-tidy/checks/qt/integer-sign-comparison.rst

 .. option:: IsQtApplication

-  When `true` (default `false`), then it is assumed that the code being analyzed is the Qt-based code.
+  When `true`, then it is assumed that the code being analyzed is the Qt-based code.
+  Default is `false`.